pzelnip/www.codependentcodr.com/content/book-review-the-software-craftsman.md

 audience who's only vaguely familiar with the craftsmanship movement, and other parts feel like unless you've been writing code for decades you'll have trouble relating.

-I'm being overly harsh, there are nuggets of really good insights in this book and he certainly knows the craftsmanship movement.
+I'm being overly harsh, there are nuggets of really good insights in this book and Sandro certainly knows the craftsmanship movement.
 The thing is though there's nothing you won't get from simply reading the blogs or books of some of the people in the craftsmanship community.
 If you've read Clean Coder by Bob Martin, there's no reason to read this book.